Public Lecture, Performance

 University of Victoria, Phillip T Young Recital Hall

-Kay Larson discusses and directs a performance of John Cage’s Lecture on Nothing, first performed at the 8th Street Artists’ Club in New York in 1949.
+Kay Larson, art critic, columnist and author (New York), discusses and directs a performance of John Cage’s Lecture on Nothing, first performed at the 8th Street Artists’ Club in New York in 1949.
 The lecture is written as a piece of music organized around a series of “empty” time intervals or durations.
 The central statement of the lecture, ‘I have nothing to say and I’m saying it’ reads as an oxymoron at first, but when considered further reveals Cage’s inquiry into Zen.

 In this lecture, Larson explores how the “emptiness” that Cage was seeking is embodied in the “nothing” of “Lecture on Nothing.”
 She asks, what is emptiness?
 What is nothing?
 Empty of what?
 How is “nothing” construed in relation to all the “somethings” we partake in?
 What was Cage thinking?
 Her insights are embodied in a performance structured as a proposition on emptiness performed by UVic students and community members.